josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     unittest.main()
 ```

-Get the data, make sure [it meets the expectations](test/test_data.py).
-Move on [the next type of tests about the data](test/test_analyze.py).
+So far we got the data, made sure [it meets the expectations](test/test_data.py)and wrote [more test](test/test_analyze.py) on the analytics.

 Now that we have some results we can try to visualize them.

 ## Visualizing the results

-I wanted to use the terminal as much as possible to visualize my findings.
+I wanted to use the terminal as much as possible to visualize my findings, to keep requirements to the minimum.
 I decided to use the [Textual](https://textual.textualize.io/) framework to accomplish that.
 This framework is very complete and allows you to build text applications that are responsive and beautiful to look at.

 They are also easy to write, so before we go deeper into the resulting applications let's make a pause to learn about Textual.